sboily/wazo-confgend-driver-followme/README.md

     make install

-Please add on your user a phone mobile number.
+Please add to your user a phone mobile number.